kkhalis/kkhalis/README.md

 ### Hello.
 I'm Khalis. 🙋‍♂️

+Always looking at evolving and emerging technologies, and looking at how to solve problems with the correct tools.

 I dabble mostly on python for data analytics.
-A bit of development on web using Angular and Python too.
+A bit of app/web development using various tech stacks.
+Familiar with MSSQL/MySQL for databases.
+Also always thinking of ways to build better architectures for small-scale to large enterprise applications.

 Still picking up other libraries and frameworks as I go along, so I'm always open to learning new stuff.